svof/svof/README.md

 1. Create or login to your github account.
 2. Create a fork of the [svof repository](https://github.com/svof/svof) (It's in the top right corner)
 3. Switch to the in-client-svof branch, it's in the drop down menu below Commits.
-4. Click the clone or download button.
+4. Clone your fork.
-5. Extract the zip.
+5. Make your changes under `src/` - that is the source of truth.
+Each trigger, alias and script is its own `.lua` file, with its settings in the `.json` beside it.
-6. Use that extract folder for your modules and make sure they are syncing.
+6. Build the package with [muddler](https://github.com/demonnic/muddler) and install the resulting `build/svof.mpackage` to test it in Mudlet.
-7. Make the changes in mudlet and save them.
+7. Commit the changed files.
-8. Select Upload files it on the right next to the green Clone or Download button on your fork.
+8. Push the branch to your fork.
-9. Drag the changed .xmls onto the box, or choose them from the file explorer.
+9. Open a pull request from it.
 10. Add a title/description.
 11. Check off "Create a new branch for this commit and start a pull request".
 12. Name your branch.